Scientific Name

 Description

-Euphorbia knuthii is a small succulent that forms an unusual gnarled caudex and spiny cascading branches radiating from the caudex apex.
-The caudex grows up to 5 inches (12.5 cm) in diameter.
-Branches are light green and distinctly longitudinally whitish-striped between the angles.
-They are 3- to 5-angled, simple or sometimes re-branched at the base, erect to spreading, up to 8 inches (20 cm) long, often much longer in cultivation, and up to 0.4 inches (1 cm) thick, with prominent tubercles along the angles crowned by the spine shields.
-The spines are needle-like and up to 0.4 inches (1 cm) long.
+Euphorbia knuthii is a small succulent that forms an unusual gnarled caudex and spiny, cascading branches radiating from the caudex apex.
+The caudex can reach a diameter of 5 inches (12.5 cm).
+The branches are light green and distinctly longitudinally whitish-striped between the angles.
+They are 3- to 5-angled, simple or sometimes re-branched at the base, erect to spreading, and can grow up to 8 inches (20 cm) long, often much longer in cultivation, and 0.4 inches (1 cm) thick.
+The stems have prominent tubercles along the angles crowned by the spine shields.
+The spines are needle-like and can measure up to 0.4 inches (1 cm) long.

-In spring, the cyathia with green cup-shaped involucres appear between the tubercles on a short peduncle.
-The fruits are obtusely lobed capsules, measure up to 0.2 inches (0.5 cm) long and 0.3 inches (0.7 cm) in diameter, and contain brown seeds.
+In the spring, the cyathia with green cup-shaped involucres appear between the tubercles on a short peduncle.
+The fruits are obtusely lobed capsules that contain brown seeds.
+They can grow up to 0.2 inches (0.5 cm) long and 0.3 inches (0.7 cm) in diameter.

 Hardiness